LagrangeDev/saltify/README.md

-# Saltify
+# saltify-lagrange

-A Kotlin Implementation of NTQQ PC Protocol.
+A Kotlin Implementation of NTQQ PC Protocol, integrated into Saltify.

-The project name comes from the rhythm game _maimai DX_ character, Salt.

 ## Special Thanks